Hendrix-CS/csci151/labs/maze-enums.md

 augmented in step 3.
 The Place Explorer and Place Goal selections will be implemented in step 4, which will also incorporate the movement buttons Left, Forward and Right, found on the bottom of the screen.
-Steps 5 and 6 will implement code for the Randomize and Solve buttons.

 There are two important elements already present in the code for this project

 #### Cell

-This enum records the state of a Cell in the Maze.
-A cell can be OPEN, CLOSED, or VISITED.
-Each cell knows its color, what state of the cell should occur when the cell is flipped, and if it can be entered by an Explorer.
+This enum records the state of a `Cell` in the `Maze`.
+A cell can be `OPEN`, `CLOSED`, or `VISITED`.
+Each cell knows its color, what state of the cell should occur when the cell is flipped, and if it can be entered by an `Explorer`.

 #### Position

 This class keeps track of an x and y coordinate.
-It has an accessor method for each of these two variables, and can determine if it is adjacent or equal to another Position.
+It has an accessor method for each of these two variables, and can determine if it is adjacent or equal to another `Position`.

 ## Step 1 - Maze

-The core storage of the pathways and walls in the maze is in the Maze class.
-It holds a 2D array of Cells as the only field.
+The core storage of the pathways and walls in the maze is in the `Maze` class.
+It holds a 2D array of `Cells` as the only field.

 ### Step 1.1 - Implementation